molevolworkshop/molevolworkshop.github.io/prep/tanote.md

 * There is a fridge with a lock on the second floor break room.
 It would be nice if MOLE can continue to use it in the coming years to store stuff in the future.
 * Getting drinks are not funded by MBL so it is a good idea to encourage participants to contribute as the workshop goes.
 * Swim: Water is cold.
+* Get use to how lightings work.
-* Tried contributed playlist, but seems not going well.
+* Check if the markers seems to be working well.